codacy/docs/docs/faq/repositories/how-do-i-programmatically-add-repositories-to-codacy.md

-# How do I add multiple repositories?
+# How do I programmatically add repositories to Codacy?

+There are scenarios where manually adding Git repositories on the Codacy UI is inconvenient or time consuming.
+For example:

+-   You want to add all new repositories to Codacy when they are created on the Git provider
-If you are adding a large number of repositories to Codacy, manually adding each repository on the Codacy UI can be time consuming.
+-   You are adding a large number of repositories to Codacy, such as when initially adding all repositories in your Git provider organization

-To add a batch of repositories in an automated way, you can use Codacy's API v3 endpoint [addRepository](https://app.codacy.com/api/api-docs#addrepository){: target="_blank"}.

-To add a repository using this endpoint you must perform an HTTP POST request to `/repositories`, specifying the Git provider and the full path of the repository in the body of the request:
+To add repositories programmatically, you can use Codacy's API v3 endpoint [addRepository](https://app.codacy.com/api/api-docs#addrepository){: target="_blank"} by performing an HTTP POST request to `/repositories`, specifying the Git provider and the full path of the repository in the body of the request:

 ```bash
 curl -X POST https://app.codacy.com/api/v3/repositories \